gdmoney/product-availability-checker/README.md

 - email only if status =/= Out of Stock - **DONE**
 - email only the products that are available
 - run it on AWS Lambda - **DONE**
-- link GitHub and AWS Lambda
+- sync GitHub and AWS Lambda
-- link GitHub and GCP Cloud Source Repositories - **DONE**
+- sync GitHub and GCP Cloud Source Repositories - **DONE**
 - run it on GCP Functions - **DONE**
 - add price - **DONE**
 - run it with GitHub Actions - **DONE**